Idaho recommendations for potato psyllid and zebra chip management

 The bacterium that causes ZC produces necrotic flecking in the flesh of the tuber similar to net necrosis, but the symptom often extends throughout the length of the tuber.
 When affected tubers are fried, the disease causes severe darkening of the chip or fry.
 The tuber defect is severe enough that the disease is a concern for both fresh and process potatoes.
 The primary means to control zebra chip is to control infected potato psyllids.
 Non-infected psyllids will not cause zebra chip.
-The University of Idaho and Miller Research have developed a scouting and information transfer program for the 2013 growing and storage season.
-Below is a summary of the program and recommendations for the 2013 season.
+The University of Idaho and Miller Research have been developing a scouting and information transfer program for the Idaho potato industry.
+Below is a summary of the program and recommendations.

 - University of Idaho and Miller Research will continue a potato psyllid monitoring plan funded by the Idaho Potato Commission and ISDA Specialty Crop Block Grant.
-At least 13 fields throughout Idaho will be extensively monitored for potato psyllid populations.
+Thirteen fields throughout Idaho will be extensively monitored for potato psyllid populations.
 Sub-samples of potato psyllids will be further analyzed for haplotype (biotype of potato psyllid such as Central, Western, or Northwestern), percent Lso infection, and Lso haplotype (i.e., A or B).
-Monitoring efforts will focus on fields located in areas where zebra chip was detected in 2011 and 2012.
+Monitoring efforts will focus on fields located in areas where zebra chip was detected in 2011 and 2012 and/or higher psyllid numbers were found during 2013.
 This information will aid in understanding the within-field distribution of psyllids of different life stages, the relative utility of different sampling methods, and the source of psyllid infestations.

 - Each field will be monitored weekly starting in mid- to late May depending upon growing region.